Little Failure: A Memoir

 - January 14, 2014

-In his memoir, the acclaimed author creates a novelistic and immensely readable account of his early life.
+A novelistic and immensely readable account of the author's early life.

 It is the late ‘90s and Gary Shteyngart’s mother has come up with a new nickname for him, fittingly part Russian and part English: Failurchka, or Little Failure.
 As much prod as expression of disappointment, it may fit: he has recently graduated summa cum laude from Oberlin College but is still years away from success as a novelist.
 His mother finds him a full-time job which doesn’t pay well but only requires “maybe thirty minutes of work a year,” leaving him plenty of time to polish off that first draft, drink and chase after a beguiling bedmate who has a boyfriend who doesn’t sleep with her.
 To make matters worse, a certain writing program in Iowa has rejected his fiction.